github/mlops/_team/michal.md

 I am currently a Staff Data Engineer at GitHub.
 Prior to GitHub, I was the technical lead of the OpenStack Kolla project and a Senior Cloud Software Engineer at Intel.

-I am an open source fanatic and enthusiast of all things cloud.
+I am an open source fanatic and an enthusiast of all things cloud.